 All of these parties may be potential defendants in a trucking accident case.

-Van Sant Law, LLC has significant experience in representing clients throughout Georgia and can evaluate the evidence to determine which parties should be held responsible and accountable for your injuries.
+The big rig accident lawyers at Van Sant Law, LLC have significant experience in representing clients throughout Georgia and can evaluate the evidence to determine which parties should be held responsible and accountable for your injuries.

 Every case is unique.
 Our attorneys will help you understand the steps of filing a claim and the important steps you need to take following the truck accident.
 Many local, state, federal rules, regulations, and laws may have been violated, and our experienced Atlanta truck accident lawyers know how to apply these rules and laws to your case.
 Additionally, the Statute of Limitations for a truck accident case requires that parties filing a truck wreck injury lawsuit must do so within two years of the date of the collision.
-However, there are always exceptions and you should certainly discuss your case with an Atlanta truck accident law firm who knows what deadlines pertain to your case.
-It is always advisable to consult with a lawyer as soon as possible.
+However, there are always exceptions, and you should certainly discuss your case with a Georgia truck accident lawyer who knows what deadlines pertain to your case.
+It is always advisable to consult with a lawyer near you as soon as possible.

 In addition to understanding the legal framework and procedures for bringing successful truck accident claims, our experienced Atlanta truck accident attorneys are ready, willing, and able to battle with the team of lawyers and insurance representatives who undoubtedly represent the truck driver, the trucking company (or companies), and the insurance companies.
 Van Sant Law, LLC, has years of experience successfully taking legal fights to the trucking industry and obtaining favorable settlements and verdicts for clients.